pacokleitz/invulnerable/README.md

 The fastest way to get started with local development is using [Tilt](https://tilt.dev/), which provides:
 - One-command setup with Docker Desktop Kubernetes
-- Automatic deployment of nginx-ingress, cert-manager (optional), PostgreSQL
+- Automatic deployment of nginx-ingress, cert-manager (optional), PostgreSQL, and MinIO
 - Live reload for Go and React code
 - Full deployment with ingress + oauth2-proxy
 - Visual dashboard for logs and resources